jalanderos/STRIDE-CH/README.md

 ## Contact

-Jaime A. Landeros.
+Jaime A. Landeros, see the `jalanderos` Github account.
 This project is associated with a 2021-2024 internship under the NASA Goddard Solar Physics Division.
-- Email: See jalanderos Github account